jerrymaaan/backupbre/README.md

 ## Known issues

-Issues with deleting read-only files and folders (e.g. .git) in your backup.
+Issues with deleting read-only files and folders (e.g. /.git) in your backup.
 Fix coming soon!